 - Eat a balanced diet consisting of nutrient-rich foods.
 Limit or avoid highly processed foods and drinks, especially those high in sugar which can cause serious oral health problems.

 - Schedule appointments with Dr. Wappett at the recommended frequency in conjunction with professional cleanings by one of our hygienists.

 - Replace your toothbrush every 3 months.

 - Dental work, orthodontic braces, certain medical conditions, and other factors can make maintaining good dental care challenging.
 In such cases we recommend the use of a WaterPik.

 - When appropriate, we may recommend dental sealants, protective plastic coatings that can be applied to the chewing surfaces of the back teeth where decay often starts.

 - If you play sports, be sure to ask your dentist about special mouth-guards designed to protect your smile.

-We understand that life is busy and it can be easy to let things slip.
 We are here to encourage healthy habits at home and regular preventive care in our office.
-In an effort to maintain these habits for life, Dr. Wappett has a monthly drawing to cheer you on!
-If you didn't set up your next preventive care visit at your last checkup, then it’s time to call and schedule an appointment.
+In an effort to maintain these habits for life, we recommend scheduling your next preventive care visit at your last checkup.
+If you have not, it’s time to call and schedule an appointment.